agility/Agility-AspNetCore/README.md

 # Agility for .NET Core
-This is a starter template for developers who want to use ASP.NET Core, and the Agility.AspNetCore/Agility.Web SDK to sync content and provide an interface to access content without making API calls.
-The Agility.AspNetCore/Agility.Web SDK also manages page routing, caching and more.
+This is a starter template for developers who want to use ASP.NET Core.

+It uses the open-source [`Agility.AspNetCore SDK`](https://github.com/agility/Agility.AspNetCore) which handles page routing, rendering, multi-language, redirections and syncing content from Agility CMS.
+Find a problem within the SDK?
+Open an [issue](https://github.com/agility/Agility.AspNetCore/issues).

 This is the *fastest* way to get started with Agility and build high-performance websites out-of-the-box.